Where to Stay in Cornwall First Time: 14 Best Areas

 💰 Best budget hotel:Palma Guest House

-🎬 To get an overall idea of where to stay in Cornwall, check out this short video:
+🎬 To get an overall idea of Cornwall, check out this short video, or continue reading:

 St Ives the best area in Cornwall for first timers